chhzh123/bril-dev/Lesson2/README.md

 ### Discussions
 1. I am not sure why for some operations in Bril, they have a parameter list to store the item.
 For example, the `call` operation has a field called `"funcs"` and takes in a list of functions, but I have no idea how this can work for multiple functions.
 Another one is `ret`, which also has a `"args"` list.
 If the Bril IR is in SSA form, then I think it cannot have multiple return values?

 2. Declaration and assignment.
 I am not sure why the following code can pass the compilation and execute.
 As I know, Bril has no type casting operators, so how can this be doable conversing from `int` to `bool` and back to `int`.
-Also, is `x: bool = const 0;` *declare* a new variable or *assign* the new value to the original variable.
+Are there any implicit type casting rules like those in C/C++?
+Also, does `x: bool = const 0;` mean *declaring* a new variable or *assigning* a new value to the original variable?
 The vague semantics makes transformation pass hard to be done correctly in some ways.

 ```bril
 @main() : int {